 ensures the integrity of the authentication assertion.

+[US / EZP800-63-2: §7.3.1.3 b) i)]

 AL3_CM_ASS#015 No False Authentication

 Employ techniques which ensure that system failures do not result in ‘false positive authentication’ errors.

+[US / EZP800-63-2: §7.3.1.3 b) i)]

+AL3_CM_ASS#018 Ensure token validity

+Ensure that tokens are either still valid or have been issued within the last 24 hours.

+[US / EZP800-63-2: §7.3.1.3 d) iii)]

+Guidance: The 24-hour period allows for the fact that if a freshly-issued credential is then revoked, notice of the revocation may take 24 hours to be publicisied (per AL3_CM_RVP#030).

 AL3_CM_ASS#020 Post Authentication

-Not authenticate credentials that have been revoked unless the time of the transaction for which verification is sought preceeds the time of revocation of the credential.
+Not authenticate credentials that have been revoked unless the time of the transaction for which verification is sought precedes the time of revocation of the credential.

+Guidance: The purpose in this criterion is that, if a verification is intended to refer to the status of a credential at a specific historical point in time, e.g. to determine whether the Claimant was entitled to act as a signatory in a specific capacity at the time of the transaction, this may be done.
+It is implicit in this thinking that both the request and the response indicate the historical nature of the query and response; otherwise the default time is ‘now’.
+If no such service is offered then this criterion may simply be ‘Inapplicable’, for that reason.

 AL3_CM_ASS#030 Proof of Possession

 Use an authentication protocol that requires the claimant to prove possession and control of the authentication token.

+AL3_CM_ASS#035 No stipulation

+Note – merely following NIST guidance ... but why not here as well?

 AL3_CM_ASS#040 Assertion Lifetime

 For non-cryptographic credentials, generate assertions so as to indicate and effect their expiration 12 hours after their creation; otherwise, notify the relying party of how often the revocation status sources are updated.